RHESSI's Greatest Hits 2002 - 2018

 After more than 16 years of successful operations since its launch in 2002, RHESSI was decommissioned on 16 August, 2018.
 Because of communications difficulties, the detectors were not turned back on following the sixth anneal, which started on April 12, 2018.
 Thus, X-ray observations ended on April 11 at 01:50 UT and the last flare in the RHESSI catalog is a B5 on March 3, 2018.
-Telemetry transmissions continued after that time with data, including aspect information, available through 20-July 2018.
+Telemetry transmissions continued after that time with data, including aspect information, available through July 20, 2018.

 We are implementing the Mission Archive Plan as described in the latest RHESSI Senior Review Proposal.
+Please see the Mission Archive Page for descriptions and links to archive products.

 For the next few years, RHESSI data products will continue to be accessible on the usual servers.
 In the future, the archive will be available through the Solar Data Analysis Center (SDAC).